Introduction

 The SetupErr.log file only contains information about the errors encountered during an upgrade.

-You can read more about the logfiles and their location on https://docs.microsoft.com/en-us/windows/deployment/upgrade/log-files
+You can read more about the logfiles and their location at https://docs.microsoft.com/en-us/windows/deployment/upgrade/log-files

 When the upgrade process encounters missing or corrupted components, it automatically tries to install or repair the components in question.